 Population and vehicle miles traveled will continue to increase but vehicles will burn less gasoline – resulting in less revenue to maintain and operate our roadway system.
 To ensure a well maintained system, the move to cleaner, smarter vehicles must

 be accompanied by a change in the way we pay for our roads.
 This approaching situation has caused leaders around the U.S. to look for alternatives.

 Here in Washington, the Legislature directed the Washington State Transportation Commission, in coordination with the Washington State Department of Transportation, to work with a diversified stakeholder Steering Committee to examine the feasibility of transitioning from the gas tax to a road usage charge, which would charge drivers by the mile rather than by the gallon as currently done, and to explore policy issues, evaluate the business case, and lay out a path to potential implementation.

 In 2012/2013, the Steering Committee conducted a feasibility assessment, and in 2013/2014 they evaluated the business case for road usage charging in Washington.
 These reports can be found on the Materials page.

-This site provides information on the Road Usage Charge Assessment.
-During the 2013 Legislative session, the Legislature provided funding to the Washington State Transportation Commission (WSTC) “solely for the development of the business case for the transition to a road usage charge system.”
-The following activities are required as part of the business case:
+During the 2014 Legislative session, the Legislature provided funding to the Washington State Transportation Commission (WSTC) “..to further develop the concept of a road usage charge system.”
+The following activities are required as part of the work plan:

 Click here to view the budget proviso. (see section 205 (3) on page 10).